mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure a flash message is displayed when a job is successfully added | A flash message is displayed when a job is successfully added.
 [Job added](wireframes/job_success_flash.png) | PASS
 Ensure clicking on the edit button takes the user to the edit jobs page | Clicking on the edit button takes the user to the edit jobs page. | PASS
 Ensure an appropiate Flash message is displayed to the user when they have updated their job | An appropiate Flash message is displayed to the user when they have updated their job.
 [Edit success](wireframes/edit_success.png) | PASS
+Ensure if the user doesn't want to edit the job the CANCEL button redirects them to Job list page with all jobs |

 [^ back to contents ^](#contents)